Yo, dude. I'm Blackie.

 hyrax.

-go out to the beach (I NEVER visit the beach.
+volunteer rescue team for The Marine Mammal Center.
+They went out to the beach (I NEVER visit the beach.
 It is wet, noisy

 injured marine mammal (usually a Sea Lion, Harbor Seal or Elephant